Robot Perception and Learning

 This course provides a technical overview of decision making and action control in robotics with an emphasis on the development of generalist robots.
 The course covers: (1) fundamental robot kinematics that discusses geometric relationships between the robot’s body and the end effector, (2) classical control and planning, that provides a theoretical basis, and (3) state-of-the-art robot learning that facilitate adaptive and continual learning of robot tasks.

 Note: The perceptual components of robot systems will be discussed in the course of Embodied Vision (CSIE5421).
+Note: Submit the form for enrolling the course.

 Course Goals